saketgautam/Resume/README.md

 # Resume
-A resume displaying website.
+A resume displaying website using HTML.
-<a href= " https://saketgautam.github.io/Resume/"> Click here </a>
+<a href= "https://saketgautam.github.io/Resume/"> Click here </a>